-This example shows how two entities (A and B), which are clearing members of a CCP and resident in Country X, sign a financial derivative OTC contract, resulting in assets and liabilities of 100 of A and B, respectively.
-As both entities are resident in Country X no positions are recorded in balance of payments and IIP statistics.
+This example shows how two entities (A and B), which are clearing members of a CCP and resident in country X, sign a financial derivative OTC contract, resulting in assets and liabilities of 100 of A and B, respectively.
+As both entities are resident in country X no positions are recorded in balance of payments and IIP statistics.

-Subsequently, the contract is novated to the CCP which is resident in Country Y, requiring a recording in balance of payments and IIP statistics.
-The original contract between A and B is replaced by two new contracts, respectively of A and B with the CCP.
-As the CCP is resident abroad, the novation creates a cross-border asset position for A and a cross-border liability position for B, while the original purely domestic asset and liability positions of A and B disappear.16 These changes in asset and liability positions arise entirely from financial transactions as shown in the example.
+Subsequently, the contract is novated to the CCP which is resident in country Y. The original contract between A and B is replaced by two new contracts, respectively of A and B with the CCP.
+As the CCP is resident abroad, the novation creates a cross-border asset position for A and a cross-border liability position for B, while the original purely domestic asset and liability positions of A and B disappear.
+These changes in asset and liability positions arise entirely from financial transactions as stated above.